modem-man-gmx/docker-samba-debian-playground/README.md

 Use the optional `workgroup` environment variable to set the workgroup:

 		--env workgroup=myworkgroup
+if ommitted, it is setting "home" as workgroup name, intented to use laptop.home, server.home DNS names assigned in FritzBox or PiHole or similar DNS server.

 The repository contains a wrapper script to easen up sharing folders, automatically exposing the ports as needed.
 Pass the path as first parameter (otherwise the working directory is shared), and optionally the work group as second parameter.